-The head teacher/ head of academy will make the decision on the most appropriate form of communication with parents regarding the incident.
+The Head of Academy/ Deputy Head of Academy will make the decision on the most appropriate form of communication with parents regarding the incident.

-Parents will be verbally informed of the incident, and informed that a copy of a written report is available, should they wish to view it.
-This request should be to the head teacher/ head of academy.
+• Parents will be verbally informed of the incident, and informed that a copy of a written report is available, should they wish to view it.
+This request should be to the Head of Academy.